osawant023/SegmentSeekBarView/README.md

 [![](https://jitpack.io/v/osawant023/SegmentSeekBarView.svg)](https://jitpack.io/#osawant023/SegmentSeekBarView)

-To get started with KotStep in your Android Jetpack Compose project, Add it in your root `build.gradle` at the end of repositories:
+To get started with SegmentSeekBarView in your Android XML project, Add it in your root `build.gradle` at the end of repositories:

 ```